breakerh/quantity-enabled-for-jet-booking/README.txt

 It uses the product units and shows them grouped in the cart etc..

 == Changelog ==

+= 1.2.3 =
+* Issue #1 fixed: The quantity was not being saved in the cart or respected the product his max.
+And the calculation and checks were missing.

 = 1.2.2 =
 * Added the function to restrict the max quantity to match the number of units created.